Brunel-Visualization/Brunel/gallery/src/main/webapp/docs/Brunel Documentation.md

 ### Size
 The size aesthetic works very similarly to color, except it modifies the size of the element.
-It can be given an optional parameter which is a percentage to increase size by for the maximum value of the field.
-This defaults to 100.
+Instead of specifying lists of colors, lists of sizes can be specified.
+If only a single size is specified then a scale is cterated going from 5% to that defined size.

 <!-- examples -->